DRESS CODE FOR THE 2018-2019 SCHOOL YEAR

 3. If the office cannot provide clothing to the necessary extent, and the parent cannot be reached, the student will serve time after school in detention.

-4. If students are in violation of the dress code during dress down days they may lose their privileges for future dress down days.
+4. If a student violates the dress code during dress down days they may lose their privileges for future dress down days.

 This list serves as a general guideline, final determination of demerits will be at the discretion of the Administration: